MZMMSEC/AIGFD_EXIF/README.md

 # Self-Supervised Learning for Detecting AI-Generated Faces as Anomalies
-This repository contains the official PyTorch implementation of the paper **"Self-Supervised Learning for Detecting AI-Generated Faces as Anomalies"** by Mian Zou, Baosheng Yu, Yibing Zhan, and Kede Ma, in *ICASSP*, 2025.
+This repository contains the official PyTorch implementation of the paper **"Self-Supervised Learning for Detecting AI-Generated Faces as Anomalies"** by Mian Zou, Baosheng Yu, Yibing Zhan, and Kede Ma.

 ☀️ If you find this work useful for your research, please kindly star our repo and cite our paper! ☀️